Talon1024/this-is-jeopardy/README.md

 You will notice that I wrote functions to load the input data (import_export.py), and I put the input data in a separate CSV file (inputs.csv) so that it can be more easily maintained.

+I also made it interactive.
+You can even play a round of Jeopardy! as if you were a contestant on the show.

 You will need to download jeopardy.csv from the Codecademy "This is Jeopardy!" project page.

 Here's a list of my work on each task and sub-task listed in the Codecademy project: